APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 - Therefor, one training session *is not sufficient*

+	- Most schools do not require annual training, e.g. UCLA is *the only* UC campus to require annual training

 	- A student may not be an interested party until *after* the first training session

 	- If they, like me, did not pay attention during the first training, they are not equipped to handle SVSH